WORKING TO "KEEP HISTORY ABOVE WATER"

 Keeping History Above Water: Annapolis was an international gathering of over 250 experts and practitioners from around the country hosted by the City of Annapolis with support from the Newport Restoration Foundation.
 Conference discussions examined the increasing and varied risks posed by sea level rise to historic coastal communities, their built environments and traditional ways of life.

 The Portsmouth session summarized the city’s Coastal Resilience Initiative (CRI), described as “the City of Portsmouth’s first look at the potential impact from a changing climate [illustrating how] coastal communities like Portsmouth are most vulnerable to impacts of sea level rise and coastal storm surge… and represents a starting point for the City to identify avenues to implement adaptation measures that impart resiliency in the built environmental and protect natural systems.”

 Because Strawbery Banke is among the lowest points in the city and a natural conduit for draining water, the presentation Illustrations included photographs of Strawbery Banke and a set of flood elevation maps including the example shown, a vulnerability assessment, a preliminary outline of potential adaptation strategies, and recommendations for future planning, regulation and policies.

-This map of the Historic District of Portsmouth NH includes an overlay (in light blue) of where flooding would occur in the event of a 13.5 foot sea level rise.
+This map of the Historic District of Portsmouth NH includes an overlay (in light blue) shows where flooding would occur in the event of a flood elevation of 13.5’ (a '100 year' coastal flood by 2050).
 (Image courtesy of the City of Portsmouth)